October 8th - 11th 2025

 Under pressure: Filipino migrant women navigating life and work in Croatia

-Goran Bandov; Ivan Balabanić; Iva Tadić; University of Zagreb; Zagreb/ Croatia
+Goran Bandov; Ivan Balabanić; Iva Tadić, University of Zagreb/ Croatia

 Abstract & CV